 It takes WhatsApp up to 48 hours to review a message template.

 • After a media message template is created and approved, you can send it to recipients via API by copying each value of the template message to the request body.
-Remember , once WhatsApp has approved your first message template, our support team will provide you a namespace identifier (Id) of the Message Templates in your account. "templateNamespace".

-For more information about creating a WhatsApp message template via Digital Engagement Platform go to the WhatsApp Templates section.
+For more information about creating a WhatsApp message template via the Digital Engagement Platform go to the WhatsApp Templates section.

 🚧